Build a Custom MCP Client

 https://gateway.demandbase.com/.well-known/oauth-protected-resource

-1. Choose a Redirect URI
+Step 1: Configure a Redirect URI

 https://your-app.example.com/oauth/demandbase/callback

 The redirect URI must match exactly.
-Scheme, host, path, and trailing slash all matter.
-For example, these are different redirect URIs:
+The scheme, host, path, and trailing slash are all significant.

 https://your-app.example.com/oauth/demandbase/callback